keylime/enhancements/7_multi-tenancy.md

 `GET`: Get a list of groups or details of a specific group from the system.
 Requires the caller to be the admin of the group in which the user resides or the root admin.

 `POST`: Allows creation of a new group.
-The following params should be populated:
+The following params should be populated;
  `group_name`: Username of the new user
  `group_desc`: Password of the new user
-=

 `PATCH`: Patch will be used to change groups name.

 `DELETE`: Allows deletion of a group.
 This operation will cascade remove all users